 because it cannot see its way clear to accomplishing

-them with credit. moreover it may be said that
+them with credit.
+Moreover it may be said that

 democrats of to-day hold off from such undertakings